DCT

 V. Key Claim Terms for Construction

-• Evidence for a Narrower Interpretation: The specification provides an explicit example: "if the threaded connecting device has a right hand thread (regular thread), then the internal surface 22 of the body 12 will be threaded with a left hand thread (reverse thread)." (’981 Patent, col. 3:39-43).
-This language, along with numerous references to "threading" (e.g., '28') and drawings showing distinct threads (Fig. 1), could support a narrower construction requiring a conventional, helical thread structure.
+- Evidence for a Narrower Interpretation: The specification provides a concrete example: if the fastener has a "right hand thread (regular thread)," the tool's internal surface "will be threaded with a left hand thread (reverse thread)" (ʼ981 Patent, col. 3:39-42).
+This language may suggest the term is limited to conventional, opposite-handed helical threads.

 VI.
 Other Allegations